 (This is all gear I’ve used and love but find what works for you.
 You’ll learn to layer based on the weather!)

-If you’ve ever slipped on ice or water, you know how it can tweak the most random muscles in your body as you try and overcompensate to find balance.
-You can imagine how much it’ll hurt if you try to save yourself while running from a really bad slip or worse, if you fall on ice.
+If you’ve ever slipped on ice, you know how it can tweak the most random muscles in your body as you try and overcompensate to find balance.
 I’ve had friends get serious knee injuries from slipping on ice and have heard stories of broken wrists from slipping on the ice.

 Avoid ice by running on well populated streets that get a lot of foot traffic- most of the time, they’ll be well salted and scraped.
 Be cautious of empty storefronts, vacant houses and stretches of empty lots where nobody is charged with de-icing sidewalks.

 While I’ve warned about icy conditions that can lead to sprains and fractures, cold weather running can still lead to injury since the nature of well, nature can complicate your running form.
-If you’re known for not warming up, cooling down and stretching properly, pay extra attention that you correct this in winter.
+If you’re in the habit of not warming up, cooling down and stretching properly- pay extra attention that you correct this in winter.
 Cold weather makes your muscles more stiff and can lead to soreness after your run.

 To avoid injury, spend extra time warming up, cooling down and stretching it out.
 If you feel sore or strained, give yourself extra time to rest- even if you ran a bunch in summer and fall, winter is a different beast.